What network type should I connect to?

 Things to Consider

 - A strong Wi-Fi network/signal: certain areas of your premises may require a Wi-Fi signal extender.

 - Recommended for private Wi-Fi networks only: Public Wi-Fi networks can have security and capacity settings that block payments software from accessing the network.

-- Boosting signal strength: make sure that your Wi-Fi signal strength is capable of extending to all of the areas of your premises where you wish to take payments.
-If you have weak signal strength in certain parts of your premises, look into getting a Wi-Fi signal extender.
+- Boosting signal strength: make sure that your Wi-Fi signal strength can extend to all the areas of your premises where you wish to take payments.
+If you have weak signal strength in certain parts of your premises, consider getting a Wi-Fi signal extender.

 - Spare power socket: required for the base unit to be plugged in to.

 - Use a private Wi-Fi network: this will ensure that you always have enough bandwidth to process transactions.